barreto-exe/ucabgo-api/README.md

 ### 3. **Create a MariaDB database**

-Create an empty MariaDB database and save the connection string for later in the step 7.
+Create an empty MariaDB database and save the connection string and use it when necessary in the text steps.

 ### 4. **Update the connection string**